hi-rustin/hi-rustin.rs/_brags/2024-oos-brag.md

 ---
-title: '2023 Open Source Brag'
+title: '2024 Open Source Brag'
 layout: post
 ---

-### Goals for this year:
+### Goals for this year

+1. Keep contributing to Cargo and become a member of the Cargo team
+2. Learn async Rust and contribute to Tokio

 ### Projects